mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 The Switch receives the callback request, and mutates the trace information before forwarding with the **PUT /parties** callback to the BankNrOne.

+The Switch will use the list-member value `moja`=`f86425c1a005e5e2` found in the _tracestate_' as the _parent-id_ for this span.
+This will be used by the Switch's internal trace system to link the current span to the previous processed span, thereby allowing the Switch to have its own internal distributed trace graph.
+This internal distributed graph may span over several internal components, such as the Account-lookup-service and the Oracle-service for participant discovery.

+The benefit of this being that this internal distributed graph is private (i.e. neither BankNrOne nor MobileMoney have access to it) to the Switch.
+Additionally, the Switch would also use this information for precise operational monitoring and issue resolution within its internal systems.

 The _traceparent_ is mutated as follows:

 | variable | value | description |